Comparative Pathobiology (CPB) Graduate Programs

 International non-native speakers of English must achieve a TOEFL score of 77 or higher on the Internet-based test, with section scores of: reading, 19; listening, 14; speaking, 18, and writing, 18.

 As an alternative to the TOEFL, the Graduate School accepts IELTS (Academic Module) scores of 6.5 or higher.
 (Non-native speakers of English who are U.S. citizens or who hold permanent visas are not required to submit TOEFL/IELTS scores.)
 The scores must be documented by an official report from Educational Testing Service or IELTS and must be no more than 24 months old at the time the application credentials are reviewed in the Graduate School.
 The Graduate School also accepts the Pearson Test of English Academic (PTE) with an overall score of 58 required for admission.
 The Graduate School will routinely waive the TOEFL/IELTS/PTE for applicants who have received a baccalaureate degree or graduate or professional degree, within the last 24 months, from a school where English is the primary language of instruction in a country/location where English is the native language.

 The major professor and graduate advisory committee will assist all students in development of good scientific writing skills over the course of the entire graduate training program.

 Students accepted conditionally will be required to take at least two courses (6 credits) from the following list in addition to research credits in each semester of their first year in the graduate program:

-Students may substitute other courses recommended by their faculty mentor(s) from the Pathology, Microbiology and Immunology, and Epidemiology and Public Health sections; and approved by the Graduate Studies Committee.
+Students may substitute other courses recommended by their faculty mentor(s) from the Pathology, Microbiology, Immunology, and Molecular Genetics, and Epidemiology and Public Health sections; and approved by the Graduate Studies Committee.